metagraph-dev/metagraph/docs/plugin_author_guide/end_to_end_plugin_pathway.rst

 We'll now go over what happens in the above code.

-To make the plugin findable by metagraph, we must make an entrypoint under the name "metagraph.plugins" for a plugin-finder function (in this example *find_plugins*) that returns the plugins.
+To make the plugin findable by Metagraph, we must make an entrypoint under the name "metagraph.plugins" for a plugin-finder function (in this example *find_plugins*) that returns the plugins.
 For a more detailed explanation of how to use `entry points via setuptools <https://setuptools.readthedocs.io/en/latest/setuptools.html>`_, we recommend starting off with `this tutorial <https://amir.rachum.com/blog/2017/07/28/python-entry-points/>`_.

 A plugin-finder function takes no inputs and returns a dictionary describing all the plugins found.
 We’ll go over the specifics what this dictionary looks like later in this tutorial.
 For now, we'll show how to use a plugin registry to generate this dictionary.